iamnate89-ux/my-imageboard-NEW-VERSION-FROM-SCRATCH-/README.md

 No production deployment setup
 No automated test suite yet
-Security should be reviewed before any public use Feedback Wanted
-I would appreciate feedback on:
-Code organization
-Security issues
-Moderation system design
-Database structure
-Whether the API routes are clean and understandable What should be improved before public hosting
-What features are overcomplicated or unnecessary
-How to make the project easier to maintain

-Current Limitations
-This project is still experimental and not production-ready.
-Known limitations:
-SQLite is simple but not ideal for a large public site IP geolocation can be inaccurate, especially with VPNs Uploaded files and database files are local
-No email system
-No production deployment setup
-No automated test suite yet
 Security should be reviewed before any public use

 Feedback Wanted
 I would appreciate feedback on: